Murder of Jodi Jones: Luke Mitchell

-Mitchell was in the school year above Jodi Jones.
+Mitchell was in the same school year as Jodi Jones.
 He, Jones and various other pupils used to smoke cannabis on the school premises.
 The two began a relationship in around February 2003, when both were 14 years old, with Mitchell being Jones's first serious boyfriend.
 Jones soon became smitten with Mitchell, and their relationship soon became sexual.
 One entry in Jones's diary dating from the spring or early summer of 2003 reads: "'I think I am actually in love with Luke.
 Not in a stupid way, I mean real love.
 God, I think I would die if he finished with me ...
 If I am crying, he hugs me and strokes my face.
 He is just so sweet.
 No matter what he says I believe him."
 However, unbeknown to Jones, Mitchell was actually also in a secretive relationship with another young woman.
 This girl believed that she was Mitchell's girlfriend at the time of the murder, only finding out he had been cheating on her when she heard in the news of Jones' death and how Jones was Mitchell's girlfriend.

 Mitchell was also known to have a close and unusually physical relationship with his mother, sharing a bedroom with her.